epfl-dlab/GoogleTrendsAnchorBank/README.md

 # Repository structure

-The repository contains two folders, _gtab_ and _example_:
+The repository contains two folders, `gtab` and `example`.

-**!!!
-THIS IS OUTDATED AND NEEDS TO BE BROUGHT UP TO DATE AND MADE COMPLETE !!!**
+We describe each of them below.

 ## GTAB

 ### config